 The Kenneth Loveland Gift

-A supplementary award towards tuition costs for young performing musicians intending to pursue advanced study in their instrument or voice, whether in the UK or abroad; non-British students will be required to apply the award to studies in the UK.
-Awards are made on the basis of an audition be be held in London on Monday 4 July 2016.
-A completed application form, CV, two references and an audio CD must have arrived with the Chair of Trustees by the closing date of Saturday 7 May 2016.
+A supplementary award of £2,500 towards tuition costs for young performing musicians intending to pursue advanced study in their instrument or voice, whether in the UK or abroad.
+Non-British students will be required to apply the award to studies in the UK.
+Awards are made on the basis of an audition be held in London.

 Sir James Caird Travelling Scholarships Trust